-Hunt Allcott is an Associate Professor of Economics at New York University, a Research Associate at the National Bureau of Economic Research, and a Co-Editor of the Journal of Public Economics.
+Hunt Allcott is a Principal Researcher at Microsoft Research, an Associate Professor of Economics at New York University, a Research Associate at the National Bureau of Economic Research, and a Co-Editor of the Journal of Public Economics.
 He is a Scientific Director of ideas42, a think tank that applies insights from psychology and economics to business and policy design problems, an Affiliate of Poverty Action Lab, a network of researchers who use randomized evaluations to answer critical policy questions in the fight against poverty, and a Faculty Affiliate of E2e, a group of economists, engineers, and behavioral scientists focused on evaluating and improving energy efficiency policy.
 He was also a Contributing Author of the Intergovernmental Panel on Climate Change Fifth Assessment Report.

 Professor Allcott holds a PhD from Harvard University and a BS and MS from Stanford University.
 Before coming to NYU, he was the Energy and Society Fellow in the MIT Economics Department and the MIT Energy Initiative.
 He has also worked in the private sector as a consultant with Cambridge Energy Research Associates and in international development as a consultant to the World Bank.